OPERATION IDENTITY

 addition, we publish a newsletter.

-Operation Identity is a member of the American Adoption Congress (AAC), a national organization whose mission
+Prior to its dissolution in 2024, Operation Identity was a member of the American Adoption Congress (AAC),

-is to promote honesty, openness, and respect for family connections in adoption, foster care, and assisted
+a national organization whose mission was to promote honesty, openness, and respect for family connections

-reproduction through education and advocacy.
+in adoption, foster care, and assisted reproduction through education and advocacy.

 |